 Our observations confirm that all three species of fish use the nearshore seasonally, and the dominant use is by juvenile fish (less than 120 mm), indicating that migration and rearing are important roles for central SJdF shorelines.
 This is consistent with earlier assessments (see MESA studies including Simenstad et al. 1977, Miller et al. 1980; Shaffer and Ritchie 2008, Shaffer et al. 2012).
-Of the three forage fish species, sand lance appear to be the most common throughout the year and are present along the nearshore central Strait all months except absent November thru March.
-These months include sand lance spawning season (November thru February; Penttila 2007).
+Of the three forage fish species, sand lance appear to be the most common throughout the year and are present along the nearshore central Strait all months except November thru March.
+Interesting, November thru March are the dominant sand lance spawning season, which extends from November thru February (Penttila 2007).
 Sand lance are particularly complex in their nearshore habitat use.
 In addition to intertidal spawning in winter, sand lance have a burrowing phase during which they burrow in sand substrate (Penttila 2007, Haynes et al. 2007 and 2008, Baker 2019).
 Haynes and Robinson 2011 documented that young of the year sand lance use the same area within a season for burrowing, but have a higher variability in reuse between years.
 This seasonal fidelity and but higher interannual variability in site fidelity are consistent with the sand lance shoal size and fish size of this study.
-Recent work by Baker et al. 2019 supports the hypothesis that sand lance seasonal migration to and from the area may be occurring.
+Recent work by Baker et al. 2019 supports the hypothesis that sand lance exhibit seasonal migration to and from the snorkeling survey areas during winter and early spring months.